 — Booklist Reviews, February 15, 2017

 “Most of us make our way through the world without thinking a lot about what we bring to our encounters with it.
 Lisa Feldman Barrett does—and what she has to say about our perceptions and emotions is pretty mind-blowing.”

 — Elle, March 2017

 [STARRED REVIEW] “A well-argued, entertaining disputation of the prevailing view that emotion and reason are at odds.
-[Barrett contents that] we are responsible for our individual actions, of course, but we also bear responsibility for working to eliminate racial prejudice, gender stereotyping, and the like from our society….
+[Barrett contends that] we are responsible for our individual actions, of course, but we also bear responsibility for working to eliminate racial prejudice, gender stereotyping, and the like from our society….
 [This] has important legal as well as moral implications and leads into the thorny questions surrounding free will.
 A highly informative, readable, and wide-ranging discussion.”

 —Kirkus Reviews, January 2017